watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 TODO: add a description

-Additional managers that can be added to the SRv6 Native SFC Controller MAY include:
+Additional managers that can be added to the  MAY include:

-* Service Function Manager: handles the deployment of network functions to SRv6 Service Function Nodes.
+* Virtualized Infrastructure Manager: handles the deployment of network functions to SRv6 Service Function Nodes.
-* Virtualized Infrastructure Manager: managing aspects like memory usage on the hypervisor that provides network functions and monitors the available resources.
 * Metric Manager: collect metrics to evaluate SRv6 Policy some collection methods described in {{!RFC9232}}. e.g. SRv6 Path Tracing, IPFIX, TCP statistics.

 The metrics collected by these other managers can be used as inputs for managers described in this document.